Azure/bicep/docs/tutorial/01-simple-template.md

-# Working with a basic bicep file
+# Working with a basic Bicep file

-In this tutorial we'll start from a blank file and build up to a file with the basic bicep primitives.
+In this tutorial we'll start from a blank file and build up to a file with the basic Bicep primitives.

 Ensure you have met the following prerequisites: